Frequently Asked Questions | ePAY

 Can our agency use a bank account other than The Illinois Funds for settlement?

 Yes, but only to a limited extent. ePAY staff cannot directly access information about your outside settlement bank account.
-The account holder must provide the necessary details to help with troubleshooting.
+The account holder must provide the necessary account information to assist ePAY staff with troubleshooting.
 Once that information is provided, ePAY staff may be able to assist with reconciliation and funding issues.

 Is there a fee for using an outside settlement bank?